-- a.
-If you have scripted a moving automobile shot film you must use a "Poor Man's Process" technique on private property or on University property.
+- a.If you have scripted a moving automobile shot film you must use a "Poor Man's Process" technique on private property or on University property.
 Your faculty will instruct you how to do this. - b.
 You may not place a camera or a crew member on a street. - 2.
 Minors (actors under 18 years of age) require the presence of a studio teacher and legal guardian, along with valid work permits. - 3.
-NO GUNS OF ANY KIND MAY APPEAR IN A 290 PROJECT.
+No guns of any kind may appear in a 290 project.
 Productions are only authorized to use rubber knives, swords or bayonets.
-Squibs are not allowed.

-- 4. Stunt coordinators are mandatory for any action that could injure an actor. - 5.
+Squibs are not allowed. - 4.
+Stunt coordinators are mandatory for any action that could in any way injure your actor. - 5.
 USC Insurance never covers any vehicle of any kind. - 6.
 Jib arms, cranes, scissor lifts, camera cars are not allowed on student projects. - 7.
 No creature may be harmed during the filming of any USC Student Project.
 The American Humane Society must approve use of all animals. - 8.
 The use of motor boats/speed boats is prohibited, as are helicopters and fixed-wing aircraft. - 9.
 Students are authorized to use 290 light kits and practical lights (300 watts and under) only.
 No lights are to be rented or donated from vendors.
 Generators are not permitted. - 10.
 Fire is limited to the use of LED candles and cigarette lighters.
 Candy Glass (a special stunt glass) must be used when glass, plates, mirrors, etc. are broken as part of a stunt or when these objects present a possible danger to an actor. - 11.
 The maximum shooting day for USC projects is 12 hours.
-The minimum turnaround time before the next shooting day is 12 hours. - 12.
+The minimum turn around time before the next shooting day is 12 hours. - 12.
 No open-toed shoes on sets, stages, or around any heavy equipment. - 13.
 Students may not go beyond the 50 Mile Studio Zone.